 Mobile commerce is rapidly growing and accounts for over 20% of ecommerce transactions in Brazil1

 Brazilian buyers are used to waiting longer for delivery.
-In fact, 86% of consumers are willing to wait an additional two days for free shipping, and a 10-day delivery window is average2
+In fact, 86% of consumers are willing to wait an additional two days for free delivery, and a 10-day delivery window is average2

 Brazilians have a strong preference for price over speed, and 59% of online shoppers report that shipping cost is a factor in their decision to purchase.